 How long does it take to hike Seven Falls?

-Most visitors spend between two and three hours exploring the falls and on-site gift shop, dining options, and additional trails.
+Most visitors spend between two and three hours exploring the falls and on-site gift shop, dining options, and additional trails located above the falls.

 Is parking available?

 Patrons must park at 1045 Lower Gold Camp Rd located at Norris Penrose Event Center.
-Parking and shuttle transportation is complimentary; all Seven Falls patrons will park at 1045 Lower Gold Camp Rd.
+Parking and shuttle transportation is complimentary for all Seven Falls patrons.
 Please note: There is no parking at South Cheyenne Canyon Park for Seven Falls patrons.

 Is Seven Falls dog-friendly?

-Yes, you may bring your pup along for the adventure.
+Yes, you may bring your furry friend along for the adventure.
 Be sure to keep your dog leashed at all times.